yjzhao1004/pleioh2g/README.md

 Cal_rg_h2g_alltraits(phenotype_path, gwas_munge_dir, save_path, ld_path, wld_path, sample_prev_path, population_prev_path)
 ```
 Through this step, you can obtain h<sup>2</sup>, h<sup>2</sup> z-scores, r<sub>g</sub>, r<sub>g</sub> z-scores, genetic covariance point estimates matrix ('Results_full_h2.rds', 'Results_full_h2Z.rds', 'Results_full_rg.rds', 'Results_full_rgz.rds', 'Results_full_gcov.rds') and liability-scale h<sup>2</sup> matrix ('Results_full_h2_lia.rds') (if you set sample_prev_path and population_prev_path) in the save_path.

 ### Step 3: Compute heritability and genetic correlation jackknife estimates from cross-trait LDSC.
 **Cal_rg_h2g_jk_alltraits.R** is to perform genomic-block jackknife and computes h<sup>2</sup> and r<sub>g</sub> jackknife estimates using cross-trait LDSC.
 (This function implements ldscr R package).
 * We reimplement cross-trait LDSC jackknife procedure to guarantee the standard errors of all elements in genetic correlation matrix are estimated through the same genomic jackknife blocks.
 * Jackknife blocks are created by partitioning 1,217,311 HapMap 3 SNPs.
+* Before conducting this step, please specify a directory for 'save_path' where the output results can be stored.
+If you run the example code below, you may get your output results in your R library ./pleioh2g/extdata/rg_results_test/.
+* Please see the comments in the example code below to specify your input data.

 ```
 hmp3 <- system.file("extdata", "w_hm3.snplist",package = "pleioh2g") #hmp3 is the directory path to the Hapmap3 snplist file.
 phenotype_path<-system.file("extdata", "phenotype_name_package_test.txt",package = "pleioh2g") #phenotype_path is the directory path to the phenotype name file - a .txt file that listed the all phenotype names for all GWAS summary statistics with header named 'traits'.